Project-Buhay/buhay-frontend/README.md

     git checkout -b bugfix/overflow-issue
     ```

+3. Keep your feature branch updated.

+   To lessen the possibility of merge conflicts, it's recommended to frequently update your feature branch with the latest changes from the main branch.
+   You can do this by:

+   1. First, switching to the main branch and pulling the latest changes
+      ```
+      git checkout main
+      git pull
+      ```

+   2. Then, rebasing your working branch on top of the updated main branch:
+      ```
+      git checkout feature/awesome-feature
+      git rebase main
+      ```

+   This will replay your feature branch commits on top of any updates coming into main branch.

-3. From that same branch, make your changes.
+4. From that same branch, make your changes.
     ```
     # Add your changes
     git add .